Kinds-of-Intelligence-CFI/animal-ai/docs/Glossary.md

 - **YAML File**: A file containing data in YAML format.
 - **YAML Configuration File**: A YAML file containing configuration data for the Animal-AI environment.
 - **YAML Configuration Name**: The name of a YAML configuration file, which is used to identify the configuration.
+Your custom configurations are used to create a new environment.
 - **YAML Configuration Path**: The path to a YAML configuration file.